rspec/rspec-expectations/CONTRIBUTING.md

 Maintenance branches are how we manage the different supported point releases of RSpec.
-As such, while they might look like good candidates to merge into master, please do not open pull requests to merge them.
+As such, while they might look like good candidates to merge into main, please do not open pull requests to merge them.